Northwest Referrals Terms and Conditions of Business

 Inpatient and overnight care

-The case vet will call you at 9am in the morning to give you an update on your pets health.
-Our phone line are open at 8am if you wish an update earlier by a veterinary nurse.
+The case vet will assess the patient at 9am and call the owner accordingly, to update the patient’s condition.
+Our phone lines are open at 8:30am if you wish an update earlier by a veterinary nurse.

 Consultations and Veterinary surgery opening times